codewithshikhil/htmlguide/README.md

 HTML: HYPER TEXT MARKUP LANGUAGE

-HTNL is the code that is used to structure a web-page and it's content are called HTML Tags.
+HTML is the code that is used to structure a web-page and it's content are called HTML Tags.

 HTML Tag: It is a container that contain some content or some other html tags